wrickit/wrickit-social-platform/replit.md

 - ✓ Added all relationship types to dashboard sidebar (friends, acquaintances, crushes)
 - ✓ Fixed hamburger menu scrolling and added complete sidebar functionality for responsive design
 - ✓ Prevented duplicate relationships by updating existing ones instead of creating duplicates
+- ✓ Fixed self-relationship bug - users can no longer friend themselves or appear in their own search results

 ### June 22, 2025
 - ✓ Fixed database connection issues by creating PostgreSQL database and pushing schema